 - Update databases global schema issue

-- Scales in peformance graphs display too many steps
+- Scales in performance graphs display too many steps

 - PHP Warning issues when user access to performance graphs menu in Centreon Web